aaryapatil/specdims/README.md

 specdims
 ========

-Code for A. A. Patil, J. Bovy, G. Eadie, and S. Jaimungal, 2021, "Functional Data Analysis for extracting the Intrinsic Dimensionality of Spectra
+Code for A. A. Patil, J. Bovy, G. Eadie, and S. Jaimungal, 2021, "Functional Data Analysis for extracting the Intrinsic Dimensionality of Spectra;
 Application:  Chemical Homogeneity in Open Cluster M67", submitted to ApJ.

 AUTHOR